sniperkit/goroutine-1/README.md

 ## execution
 Package execution provides ways to control the progress of statement execution within a goroutine.
-It notably includes primitives whose methods facilitate the propagation of a cancellation signal from a task to its subtasks.
+It notably includes two primitives (`execution.Controller` and `execution.Context`) whose methods facilitate the propagation of a cancellation signal from a task to its subtasks.